US Crypto Per-Wallet Cost Basis: Rev. Proc. 2024-28 (2026)

 Sources

 - IRS — Rev. Proc.
-2024-28: per-wallet/account cost basis from 1 January 2025; one-time safe harbor to allocate unused basis (specific-unit or global allocation); FIFO or Specific Identification
+2024-28: per-wallet/account cost basis from 1 January 2025, the one-time safe harbor to allocate unused basis (specific-unit or reasonable global allocation), and the FIFO or Specific Identification methods.
+Universal/aggregate tracking is no longer permitted.

 Crypto Portfolio PnL Calculation: Proceeds, Basis, Fees, and the Realized Line (2026)